LevGoryachev/Foreman/README.md

 <h2>1.
 Description</h2>
 <p>The operation of Foreman web-app is entirely based on data from database (see <b>4.Database</b>) and the GUI is completely based on Java server pages (JSP - see <b>3.GUI</b>).
-Since security settings are controlled by SpringSecurity, it defines permissions and redirects.</p>
+The security settings are controlled by SpringSecurity (permissions, redirects, etc.).</p>
 <p>Before authorization it is possible to view only the login page.
 When a user is logged in, one will be redirected to the appropriate page (that depends on role).</p>